MikeTabbi/and101-project2-starter/README.md

 # AND101 Project 2 - Kotlin Debug-a-thon

-Submitted by: **Your Name Here**
+Submitted by: **Michael Danquah-Tabbi**

-Time spent: **X** hours spent in total
+Time spent: **2** hours spent in total

 ## Summary

-**Name of your app** is an android app that was riddled with some pretty nasty Kotlin bugs.
+**RandTask** is an android app that was riddled with some pretty nasty Kotlin bugs.
 With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**

 If I had to describe this project in three (3) emojis, they would be: **emojis here**